AFGHANISTAN

 Afghanistan is a landlocked country with Iran to the west, Pakistan to the east and the Hindu Kush mountain range running through its center.
-It shares a northern border with Turkmenistan, Uzbekistan and Tajikistan with one small border touching China.
-At 652,230 sq km (251,827.411 sq miles), it is the forty-eighth largest country in the world.
+It shares a northern border with Turkmenistan, Uzbekistan, and Tajikistan with one small border touching China.
+It is the forty-eighth largest country in the world.

-Afghanistan’s climate is mostly arid or semi-arid and the terrain is mostly mountainous.
-Although only about 11.8 percent of the land is arable (2018 est), agriculture is the primary source of income for about 61 percent of the Afghan population (2018 est).
-The country also has hot summers and cold winters and consists of mostly mountainous terrain, with plains in the north and southwest.
-The country also suffers from frequent earthquakes in the Hindu Kush mountains.
+Afghanistan’s climate is semi to mostly arid with hot summers and cold winters.
+The terrain is mostly mountainous, although agriculture is the primary source of income for about 61 percent of the Afghan population (2018 est).
+Since Afghanistan is on a fault line, it is prone to frequent earthquakes in the Hindu Kush mountains.

 Overgrazing, deforestation, soil degradation, desertification, flooding, and pollution are current issues threatening Afghanistan’s environment.

 The United Nations Environmental Program (UNDP) estimates that 50% of Afghanistan’s forests have been depleted over the past three decades.
-The country was measured to have 71.8kha of tree cover, extending over 0.11% of its land area in 2010.
-In 2021, however, it lost 26.5ha of this resource, largely due to illegal logging and the lasting effects of the war.
-Concerning the former, illegal logging was used, and the scorched earth tactics, by both the Taliban and the Soviet Union during the invasion of 1979.
-The illegal timber industry, specifically, is most active in the eastern provinces, especially in Kunar Province, where it is estimated to be the largest source of economic activity.
-The Taliban and the Islamic State (IS) have historically exercised most control over the illegal timber industry, utilizing it as a source of funding through taxes on lumber transportation and sales (though it is difficult to estimate exact amounts).
+Due to illegal logging, wars’ legacy, and scorched earth tactics used by both the Taliban and Soviet Union during the invasion in 1979, the country lost 45.3ha of trees.
+The illegal timber industry is responsible for the majority of the economy in eastern provinces like Kunar.
+The Taliban and the Islamic State (IS) have historically exercised most control over the illegal timber industry, utilizing it as a source of funding through taxes on lumber transportation and sales.
 The illegally-harvested wood is transported through territory and held by insurgent groups and over the border into Pakistan, where it is then sold at high prices.

 Geography Resources